edgedb/edgedb-java/docs/datamodeling.rst

 -----------------

 Naming strategies control the map between Java names and schema names.
-By default, no mutation is applied to the field names of the java class; this means ``myFieldName`` is directly mapped to ``myFieldName``.
+By default, no mutation is applied to the field names of the Java class.
+This means ``myFieldName`` is directly mapped to ``myFieldName``.

 Default implementations of ``NamingStrategy`` are available as static methods